BigMountainTiger/aws-codepipeline-example/README.md

-# Welcome to your CDK JavaScript project!
+# Welcome to the example CDK JavaScript project!

 This is an example project for JavaScript development with CDK.